meabhl/CoderDojoGirls/README.md

 - *beginnerHtmlCss:* CoderDojoGirls beginner html and css course as we first thought it.
 - *flowerGame:* Similar to CoderDojo balloon game but aimed at younger girls
 - *pianoGame:* Modification of the piano came developed by Catrina Carrigan in CoderDojoDCU
-- *mobileWebGame:* (November 2014) A mobile web site that is suitable for uploading to PhoneGap.
+- *mobileWeb:* (November 2014) A mobile web site that teaches basic html and style and is suitable for uploading to PhoneGap.

 DISCLAIMER:
 Teaching notes are missing in a lot of cases.
 The finished code for a week often has mistakes in it (some on purpose!).